 |Who||All or almost all children in the UK||All children vaccinated|

 |How/why||If all or almost all individuals are vaccinated against a disease it is unlikely to spread (herd immunity)||A vaccine introduces a small and usually ineffective version of the disease into the child's body to cause an immune response|

 To make the decision on what to do, identify some possible actions:

 Each option will have a different balance of benefit and risk.
 To balance the benefits and risks of each action consider the level of benefit compared with the level of risk.

 The number of people who benefit compared with the number of people at risk:

-In this example, the chlorinated water benefits the whole village.
-It also puts the whole village at risk, so the situation is fairly balanced.
+In this example, vaccinating all or nearly all children in the UK benefits them all.
+It also puts all that receive the vaccine at risk, so the situation is fairly balanced.
 This is not always the case.